Jason2Brownlee/CleanFixedQuakeC/README.md

 1. Download the .zip file for the latest release.
 2. Unzip and locate the `progs.dat` file.
-3. Create a mod subdirectory under your quake directory, e.g. `quakegpl/`
+3. Create a mod subdirectory under your quake directory, e.g. `fixedquake/`
-4. Place the `progs.dat` into your mod subdirectory, e.g. `quakegpl/progs.dat`
+4. Place the `progs.dat` into your mod subdirectory, e.g. `fixedquake/progs.dat`
-5. Start quake and load the mod, e.g. `quake -game quakegpl`
+5. Start quake and load the mod, e.g. `quake -game fixedquake`

 ### Mod Development